signs of balding at 20

 Consult a hair health expert

 If you notice signs of balding at 20, consulting a dermatologist or a hair health expert can help.
-They can assess your hair loss, identify any underlying causes, and recommend suitable treatments.
+They can assess your hair loss, identify underlying causes, and recommend suitable treatments.

 Adopt a healthy lifestyle